Tell Me: An LLM-powered Mental Well-being Assistant with RAG, Synthetic Dialogue Generation, and Agentic Planning: System Overview

 \subsection{Simulate a Conversation}

-To mitigate the shortage of confidential therapeutic data, this module generates synthetic dialogues by role-playing both client and therapist (Figure~\ref{fig:diagram2}).
-Researchers define a client profile (e.g. demographics, concerns, history), and the system produces transcripts conditioned on these attributes.
-This supports safe data augmentation, broad experimentation in all domains, and training or educational use cases such as empathy practice \citep{yang2023care}.
-In the demo, users can enter a profile form and download the generated multi-turn transcript.
+To mitigate the shortage of confidential therapeutic data, this module generates synthetic dialogues by role-playing both client and therapist.
+Researchers define a client profile (e.g., demographics, concerns, history), and the system produces transcripts conditioned on these attributes.

+\begin{sloppypar} Architecturally, the simulation is implemented via LangChain using two isolated \texttt{LLMChain} objects equipped with \texttt{Conversation Buffer Memory}.
+The \textit{Client Chain} is initialized with a system prompt containing the user-defined persona, while the \textit{Therapist Chain} is instructed to use reflective listening techniques.
+The application logic seeds an initial therapist greeting and then passes the chat history iteratively between the two models in a closed loop.
+The final multi-turn transcript is collected and exposed to the user interface as a downloadable text file. \end{sloppypar}